maldoinc/wireup/docs/pages/interfaces.md

 ```

 `Sequence[T]` includes the default implementation, if present, plus any qualified implementations in registration order.

-!!! note "Sequence Type"
-    On Python 3.8, use `typing.Sequence`.
-On Python 3.9 and newer, `typing.Sequence` and `collections.abc.Sequence`
-    are treated as equivalent.

 ## `as_type` with Optional Types